renekreijveld/macOS_PHP_local_development/README.md

 - Scripts to add and delete local websites and databases and to start, stop and restart the development stack.
 - A comprehensive set of bash scripts tweaked for local Joomla!
 CMS website development.

+If you already have a Homebrew based PHP development setup: do not worry.
+The installer script creates backups of all configuration files it installs.

 Follow these <a href="../../blob/main/install.md">installation instructions</a> to get everything up and running.

 Regular updates will be published in this repository.
 Follow these <a href="../../blob/main/update.md">update instructions</a> to update your local scripts.